Atalanta/chef-users/README.md

 * Move clean recipe part out of sysadmins recipe.
 It's there because chef calculates system users array before he adds new users with users::sysadmins recipe.
 May be I can throw away etc module in favour of ohai with ohai reload?
+Or use ruby_block to calculate all stuff in execution time.
 * Make sharing authorized_keys dynamic rather than static, probably iterating over a databag with an element indicating if the user should be a sharer.